Affinity Design

 1. In the key creation form, select Restrict Plugins

-2. Choose from the 14 available plugins:
+2. Choose from the client-safe plugins:

 Example: A marketing team key might only need ga4, meta-ads, google-ads, and gbp.